IddoSadeh/cplusplusBook/_sources/cplusplus/hello.md

 } //line 5
 ```

-Lets make some sense of the different components of this code before we move on to new topics.
+Let's make some sense of the different components of this code before we move on to new topics.

 ### Comments